Lime Cordiale: 2017–2019: Permanent Vacation and 14 Steps to a Better You

 In August 2017 Lime Cordiale released "Temper Temper", the lead single from their debut studio album Permanent Vacation, which followed in October.
 It was produced by Dave Hammer (Thundamentals, Nicole Millar, Washington) with the same five-piece line-up as on Road to Paradise.
-Nathan Marino of Music Insight rated it at 8.5 and praised their "danceable numbers" and "thought-provoking ballads".The Brag's Tanja Brinks Toubro gave it four-out-of-five stars and hightlighted the "playfulness" and "quality of the individual songs".
+Nathan Marino of Music Insight rated it at 8.5 and praised their "danceable numbers" and "thought-provoking ballads".The Brag's Tanja Brinks Toubro gave it four-out-of-five stars and highlighted the "playfulness" and "quality of the individual songs".

 Permanent Vacation peaked at No. 79 on the ARIA albums chart; while on related component album charts it reached No. 42 on Top 100 physical, No. 15 on Australian artists and No. 3 on hitseekers.
 To promote the album they undertook at 16-date national tour from October to December with an expanded band line-up.
 The album provided two more singles, "Risky Love" (September) and "Naturally" (December).